Learn / Guides / Customer journey mapping (CJM) guide

 Hotjar’s tool stack gives you insights and user feedback ‘in the wild’

-5. Helps create personalized experiences
+5. Create personalized experiences

 Show relevant social media ads to potential customers browsing online